 Cosmetic laser technician is one of the most lucrative careers in medical esthetics.
 Consumer demand for non-invasive cosmetic procedures is rapidly growing by the day, so much so that just specializing in laser hair removal can turn a sizable profit.
 However, laser hair removal regulations can be tricky to figure out.
 Read on to find out more.

 Laser Hair Removal Regulations and Prerequisites

 Part of the appeal of becoming a cosmetic laser technician is that it is an easy field to break into.
 In most states, the only requirements are that you be at least eighteen years old and have a high school diploma (or its equivalent).
-In some states, you may also need to undergo a certain number of supervised hours of training at an accredited school.
+In some states, you may also need to undergo a certain number of supervised hours of training.

 But there are still no federal guidelines regarding laser hair removal.
 Still, each state has its own set of laser hair removal regulations.
 Additionally, some regulatory agencies have taken to drafting laws to keep consumers safe.

 In many states, laser hair removal is still a relatively new field with vague, “grey area” laws.
 Because of this, it is important to check with a trusted source that you are properly qualified to safely operate a cosmetic laser.